-70. As a result of the dangerous defects in the Airbag Inflator in the Vehicles, and the failure by the Defendants to disclose this safety issue about the Airbag Inflator until April 10, 2013 in the case of Transport Canada Recall #2013111 and June 20, 2014 in the case of Transport Canada Recall #2014242, the Class has suffered damages.
-The value of each of the Vehicles is reduced.
-Each Class Member must expend the time to have his/her Vehicle repaired and be without their motor vehicle.
-The Defendants should compensate each Class Member for their losses and inconvenience.
-Some Class Members have incurred out of pocket expenses for, among other things, alternative transportation and prior repairs to the Airbag Inflator.

-71. The Class Members are unable to have their Airbag Inflator repaired immediately because the Defendants do not have the parts and service capability to repair their Vehicles.
+- As a result of the negligence of the Defendants, particularly the dangerous defects in the Airbag Inflator in the Vehicles, the failure of the Defendants to disclose this safety defect to the Plaintiffs and Class Members until the Recalls, the Class has suffered, damages.
+These damages include but are not limited to the following: - (a) the value of each of the Vehicles is reduced; - (b) the Class Members overpaid for the Vehicles and/or did not get what they bargained for; - (c) each Class Member must expend the time to have his/her Vehicle repaired and be without their motor vehicle (from the time they drop their Vehicles off at authorized repair shops/dealers, to when they pick them up again).
+The Defendants should compensate each Class Member for their losses and inconvenience; - (d) some Class Members have incurred out of pocket expenses for, among other things, alternative transportation and prior repairs to the Airbag Inflator; and - (e) some Class Members have experienced personal injuries as a result of the Airbag Inflator Defect, and are entitled to recovery of damages relating thereto. - Weight The Class Members are unable to have their Airbag Inflator repaired immediately because the Defendants do not have the parts and service capability to repair their Vehicles.
 The Class Members must drive a dangerous Vehicle.
 They are entitled to have the Defendants supply a replacement vehicle or a "courtesy car" until Honda Canada fixes the Airbag Inflators at no cost to the Class Members as a matter of course, and not only at the request and effort of the Class Members.

-72. The Class Members have driven their Vehicles less than they otherwise would due to fear of being in an accident.
+- Whet OS The Class Members have driven their Vehicles less than they otherwise would due to fear of personal injury.
 Some of the Class Members have taken taxis, used public transportation or imposed on friends, family and others.
-The Class Members have incurred expenses.

-73. The Plaintiffs plead that the Class Members' damages were sustained in Ontario and in the rest of Canada.
+The Class Members have incurred expenses. - The Plaintiffs plead that the Class Members' damages were sustained in Ontario and in the rest of Canada.